rmindo/add-environment/README.md

 ## Add environment

-A simple bash script to add an environment
+A simple bash script to add environment

 ## Usage